munnep/tfe_aws_active-active_agents/README.md

 # tfe_aws_active_mode
 Install Prod External Services ( Redis + S3 + DB ) active-active installation AWS with the ability to use TFE agents

 With this repository you will be able to do a TFE (Terraform Enterprise) active/active airgap installation on AWS with external services for storage in the form of S3 and PostgreSQL.
 The server configuration is done by using an autoscaling launch configuration.
-The TFE instance will be behind a load balancer
+The TFE instance will be behind a load balancer.
+Additionally you can add TFE agents with an autoscaling group.

 The Terraform code will do the following steps